joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 This quarter-by-quarter blueprint is designed not just to compete—but to disrupt.
 It reflects a strategic layering of analytics, coaching tendencies, and situational football that gives Marshall a path to challenge the No. 1 team in the country.

+> 📌 *Think of this section as the strategic blueprint.
+The full model can turn it into a detailed, executable script for coaches to follow on game day.*

 ## Monte Carlo Simulation